MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

   - Remote in the Azure Key Value (the _Certificate_) parameter.
 This option enhances security by fetching the certificate only at runtime.
   - Local in the CurrentUser or LocalMachine certificate store (the _CertificateThumbprint_ parameter).
   - Local in an exported certificate file (the _CertificateFilePath_ and _CertificatePassword_ parameters).
-  For more information, see the parameter descriptions in [Connect-ExchangeOnline](/powershell/module/exchange/connect-exchangeonline) and [App-only authentication for unattended scripts in the EXO V2 module](app-only-auth-powershell-v2.md).
+  For more information, see the parameter descriptions in [Connect-ExchangeOnline](/powershell/module/exchange/connect-exchangeonline) and [App-only authentication for unattended scripts in the Exchange Online PowerShell module](app-only-auth-powershell-v2.md).
 - Connect to Exchange Online PowerShell and Security & Compliance PowerShell simultaneously in a single PowerShell window.
 - The new _CommandName_ parameter allows you to specify and restrict the Exchange Online PowerShell cmdlets that are imported in a session.
 This option reduces the memory footprint for high usage PowerShell applications.
 - **Get-EXOMailboxFolderPermission** now supports ExternalDirectoryObjectID in the _Identity_ parameter.